Appointments of Non-Tenure-Track Faculty and Research Staff

 Research associates work collaboratively with research faculty to prepare reports, papers, and monographs reporting the results of research and scholarly projects.
 They work under the direction of senior faculty and research scholars/scientists to carry out research, scholarly, and technical activities, most of which will be externally funded.
 Such individuals are ordinarily required to have sufficient knowledge of a specific academic discipline (generally evidenced by possession of an appropriate master's degree) to develop or assist in developing research designs; to plan or assist in planning the conduct of research and scholarly operations; to supervise the activities of support personnel; and to write or assist in writing interpretive reports, scholarly articles, monographs, and proposals for additional external funding.

 This title is available for the employment of temporary instructional faculty.
 Ordinarily, individuals carrying this title will possess an appropriate baccalaureate or master's degree but will not have completed the doctorate.
 The terms and conditions of employment for individuals appointed under this title are governed by a collective bargaining agreement.
-Questions regarding these appointments should be directed to the Assistant Vice President, Administration and Human Resources.
+Questions regarding these appointments should be directed to the Senior Associate Vice President for Human Resource Services.

 This title is used in the College of Law to employ practicing lawyers and judges to teach an occasional class on a part-time basis.
 The title is not available in other colleges.